amadxr/website/_drafts/hiring-a-development-partner.md

 > It is so difficult, when faced with a limited budget, to resist the allure of the low-priced option.
 But the risk is enormous.

 Application development is not a commodity.
 Experience matters.
 Expertise matters.
 What seems like a bargain rarely turns out to be one in retrospect.
-It isn’t the first time we’ve heard this sort of story, and it’s not going to be the last.
+It isn’t the first time we’ve heard this sad story, and it’s not going to be the last.&nbsp;

 So how do *we* address this situation?
 By thinking strategically.
 By defining an MVP and getting it launched so real people start using it.
 By architecting a flexible solution we can expand upon.
 By delivering the greatest value we can within your project budget.